javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

     list = { value, next -> list }
     ```

-    Trees like HTML elements tree or the department tree from this chapter are also naturally recursive: they branch and every branch can have other branches.
+    Trees like HTML elements tree or the department tree from this chapter are also naturally recursive: they have branches and every branch can have other branches.

     Recursive functions can be used to walk them as we've seen in the `sumSalary` example.